 The State Transportation Improvement Program (STIP) is a five-year investment plan for state transportation money and is updated every two years.
 Capital highway, local road, transit, and active transportation projects that our region plans to fund may be included in the STIP to receive state funding.
-Our most recent STIP was adopted in 2022 and development of the 2024 STIP will begin in 2023.
+Our most recent STIP was adopted in March 2022 and our current proposed 2024 STIP is expected to be adopted in March 2024 by the California Transportation Commission (CTC).

 Like other agencies across the state, the regional spending plan developed by SANDAG accounts for 75% of the STIP.
 The remaining 25% of the STIP is a statewide spending plan known as the Interregional Transportation Improvement Program (ITIP).
 Caltrans develops the ITIP to fund projects that connect metro areas and improve mobility across regional boundaries.